recallthis/githubtesting/README.md

 # githubtesting

-Layer-next is defined as affecting only one subsequent press:
+Layer-next is defined in the tutorial as affecting only one subsequent press:

 ```
 'layer-next', once pressed, primes KMonad to handle the next press from some